 I often miss being a class teacher as you are able to form such strong relationships with the children in your class.
 However, being a Principal means I can spend time with children in Primary 1 right up to Primary 7 and I consider this to be a real privilege.
 I love it when children are sent to my office for excellent work and effort and I really value being able to help a child through the various challenges that childhood and school can throw at them.
 Educating the whole child is important to me - the basics of learning are crucial but so too are the personal skills that we all need to navigate our way through life.
 Children need to be empowered to become independent learners and thinkers so they have the confidence to try new things and be able to bounce back when things don't quite go to plan.

-In my spare time, I love reading, walking and hiking in the mountains, travelling, playing with my toddler, family days out and of course weekends and holidays!
+In my spare time, I love reading, walking and hiking in the mountains, travelling, family days out and of course weekends and holidays!

 Meet the Vice Principal